ChetanSagta/configs/README.md

-These are the dotfiles for linux configuration
+These are the dotfiles for my linux configuration